-Safe Haven Sunday was observed February 29-March 1, 2020 in the Diocese of Davenport.
+Safe Haven Sunday will be observed on March 12-13, 2022 in the Diocese of Davenport.

-During the weekend of February 29 – March 1, 2020, the Diocese of Davenport will implement Safe Haven Sunday.
-This awareness weekend offers some excellent resources to aid you, your family, school, and parish in navigating modern technology usage and the deep harm that is caused by pornography.
-Please take advantage of the free training programs, articles, and videos available at the links below.
+During the weekend of March 12-13, 2022, the Diocese of Davenport will celebrate Safe Haven Sunday - Year 3.
+This awareness weekend offers new resources to aid you, your family, school, and parish in navigating modern technology usage and the deep harm that is caused by pornography.
+Please take advantage of the free training programs, articles, and videos available through the links below.

 “We must see our role in protecting children from pornography as our sacred duty, as well as an aspect of our work to create safe environments in accord with our ongoing implementation of The Charter for the Protection of Children and Young People.
 May we educate ourselves on reliable resources for pastoral support of the faithful and for the healing of pornography use and addiction and make them available to families, parishioners, and others in our care.” – Create in Me a Clean Heart